mowestusa/mx-fluxbox/README.md

 1) install fluxbox and idesk

-2) run fluxbox

-3) run idesk

-4) download the ZIP file and extract to /home, accepting to replace all
+2) download the ZIP file and extract to /home, accepting to replace all

-5) open terminal inside ~/.fluxbox and move the following components, accepting to replace all:
+3) open terminal inside ~/.fluxbox and move the following components, accepting to replace all:

 mv ~/.fluxbox/mxf/idesk/fluxhelp.lnk ~/.idesktop/